emctague/JustLayers/README.md

 on each frame.
 Hence, a System class needs to be both an `ITask` and `IECSListener`.
 For convenience, a base template class `System` is provided - this class can automatically keep a list of Entities which possess the particular components your system deals with, as well as self-registering with the ECS and Task system.

+The **ResourceManager** is a type that can keep track of some sort of resource.
+Imagine, for example, you need to load textures, ensuring you only unload them when nothing uses them anymore.
+With `ResourceManager`, these textures would be stored in a map whose key is the same as the set of values necessary to initialize that texture.
+The `ResourceManager` can load the texture when asked to, but will instead reuse already loaded resources whenever it can.

 Let's look at a very small, very incomplete example: